 Graduate engineers work alongside experienced engineers in multidisciplinary teams and are involved from the outset with fascinating technology and work on intellectually and practically challenging problems that need to be solved.
 The personal satisfaction of finding solutions that may have a tangible affect on society is a great reward for many.

 You may have to travel with your work, which is some times glamorous and sometimes not.
 Some industry sectors have lots of regulations to keep pace with which results in huge amounts of paperwork and documentation.
 It can also be frustrating to work on a project from which the funding gets pulled, for commercial reasons.
 Nonetheless most engineers are happy in their work.

 What does the application process for engineering jobs involve?

 The majority of larger engineering employers expect graduates to apply for jobs using an online application.
 For smaller employers, submitting a CV and covering letter via e-mail is more typical.
-The selection process then typically involves test (eg numerical, personality and verbal reasoning), interviews (general and technical), and/or an assessment centre.
+The selection process then typically involves tests (eg numerical, personality and verbal reasoning), interviews (general and technical), and/or an assessment centre.
 It's worth having a go at some psychometric tests in preparation – you can practise online.

 When should I apply for graduate engineering roles?

 Many engineering employers have ‘open’ recruitment cycles with no fixed application deadline.
 They accept applications and run interviews and assessment centres recruiting until they have filled their vacancies.
 However, you should start looking into graduate engineering opportunities early (autumn term) to make sure you don’t miss out.
 A number of recruiters still have annual deadlines, some as early as November, so you need to check each graduate employer's recruitment schedule.